liqingsanjin/operator-demo/README.md

     kubectl yaml/demo/cluster_role_binding.yaml
 ```

-Then you need update the file(yaml/demo/qiniu_nginx.yaml), add the serviceAccountName in it.
+Then you need update the files(yaml/demo/qiniu_nginx.yaml, yaml/demo/cluster_role_binding.yaml), add the serviceAccountName and your namespace in them.

  ```
     serviceAccountName: yourServiceAccountName